michael-griehm/azure-networking/README.md

 This repo contains the core hub and spoke network shared service for my Azure Subscription.

+## Hub and Spoke Network Architecture

+A hub and spoke topology is a way to isolate workloads while sharing common services.
+These services include identity and security.
+The hub is a virtual network (VNet) that acts as a central connection point to an on-premises network.
+The spokes are VNets that peer with the hub.
+Shared services are deployed in the hub, while individual workloads are deployed inside spoke networks.

+### The Hub Network

+The hub of this network topology will contain the Shared Services of:

+- GitHub Self Hosted Runners
+- Jumpboxes for private network access

+### The Spoke Workload Networks

+The following are the spoke workload networks:

+- Delta Lakehouse Workload

 ## Workloads Deployed

 - Delta Lakehouse